SeedSigner/seedsigner/docs/dice_verification.md

 ### Verifying with Coldcard

 There is nothing specific, the algorithm are completely the same.
-Coldcard has a verification script and explanation here: https://coldcard.com/docs/verifying-dice-roll-math
+Coldcard has a verification script in python and all explanations here: https://coldcard.com/docs/verifying-dice-roll-math

 ### Epilogue